Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 What are business review websites?

-For instance, say you recently hired a local company to install a fence in your backyard.
+For example, say you recently hired a local company to install a fence in your backyard.
 After the service is completed, you can review that company on a business review website.
+When you leave a review, you’ll often choose a letter or number rating.
+You’ll usually have the option to summarize your thoughts about the service you received.

 TipTip